vishnu-m/gsoc19-report/index.md

 ## Phase 2

-The objective of this phase was to create Lua bindings for the Libclang functions used in the first phase, making use of the Lua C API.
-This was done so that the parser can be written in Lua itself using the bindings.
+The objective of this phase was to create Lua binding for the Libclang functions used in the first phase, making use of the Lua C API.
+This was done so that the parser can be written in Lua itself using the binding.

 Unit testing in Lua was done with the help of [busted](https://olivinelabs.com/busted/ "busted") framework.
 Documentation was also done for each of the functions.